reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 #### URI
 **URI**, or **Uniform Resource Identifier**, is a unique sequence of characters that identifies a logical or physical resource used by web technologies.
 Both URL(Uniform Resource Locator), whose concept sounds familiar to us, and URN(Uniform Resource Name) are URI.
 #### Header
+As we have learned on the last project, **HTTP Header** contains a list of informative strings.
+Fields *Content-Type* and *Cookie* are also included in it.
 #### Cookie
 #### Request
 #### Filter